James4Ever0/notes/Several ways to have dynamic IP addresses.md

 ---

-having dynamic ip addresses is just part of the story. to leave no trace you have to use a dedicated machine with dedicated network connection, doing nothing relevant to personal info.
+having dynamic ip addresses is just part of the procedure. to leave no trace you have to use a dedicated machine with dedicated network connection, doing nothing relevant to personal info.